• How to read the Bible online

 • The books of the Bible were written by about 40 different people, including prophets, poets and historians.

-• The Old Testament books of the Bible were composed during a period of time that lasted about 1000 years.
-That period of time began with Moses, who lived about 3400 years ago.
-It ended about 2400 years ago, which is about the time that the prophet Malachi lived.
+• The 39 books of the Old Testament were written during a period of time that lasted about 1,000 years.
+It began with Moses, who lived about 3,400 years ago.
+It ended with Malachi, who lived about 2,400 years ago.

 The Old Testament: